dlu-ch/dlb/doc/ex_tool.rst

 This module provides classes to represent tools to be executed during the build process (typically by calling :term:`dynamic helpers <dynamic helper>` like compiler binaries).

-Every :term:`tool` is represented by a subclass of:class:`Tool` that describes its abstract behaviour and the way it is run (e.g. meaning of command line and output, interaction with file system and environment variables).
+Every :term:`tool` is represented by a subclass of :class:`Tool` that describes its abstract behaviour and the way it is run (e.g. meaning of command line and output, interaction with file system and environment variables).

 Tools are usually parametrized by dependency roles (e.g. input files) and execution parameters.